-We utilise external support on large-scale tenders to ensure that all risks, including the risk of modern slavery, are identified and appropriately mitigated.
-To promote continuous improvement we will bring forward a training programme for relevant employees during 2022/23.
+We utilise external support on large-scale tenders to ensure that all risks, including the risk of modern slavery, are identified, and appropriately mitigated.
+Our relevant employees are regularly trained in safeguarding, including modern slavery and human trafficking.

 Declaration

 This statement has been approved by the Group Board and is made pursuant to section 54(1) of the Modern Slavery Act 2015, constituting the Group's modern slavery and human trafficking statement for the financial year ending 31 March 2022.